Pratikshinde55/Enterprise-Grade-AWS-Multi-Region-Architecture-with-Private-Database-Access/README.md

 Note: ALL subnets are private no one is public, The subnet which are attach to internet gateway that will Public subnet menas allow to client come in.

-## 3. Now Create Internet GateWay for Your VPC:
+## 3. Now Create Internet GateWay for Your VPC: DNAT

 Name: PS-Wordpress-InternetGateway